fabrikschleichach/BEXIS2_Documents/Manuals/Create a Data Structure/Manual.md

 Otherwise ...

 * Choose an English name
-* Starting with a capital letter
+* Starting with a lower case letter
 * No spaces
 * No hyphen / dash
 * No special characters